ScottLogic/openapi-forge/README.md

 Arguments:
-  schema                An OpenAPI schema, either a URL or a file path generator             Git URL, file path or NPM package of a language-specific generator
+  schema                An OpenAPI schema, either a URL or a file path generator             Git URL, file path or npm package of a language-specific generator

 Options:
   -e, --exclude <glob>    A glob pattern that excludes files from the generator in the output (default: "")